pikatchu/closedsource/book/0040-the_voices.md

 Leo blinked.
 “GuessWhat?”

 Eric sighed, shaking his head.
-“Oh yeah, I forgot you’re from another planet.”
+“Oh yeah, I forgot you're from another planet.”

 Leo crossed his arms.
 “Just tell me.”

 Eric shrugged.
 “GuessWhat is a social network.
-Everybody’s on it.
+Everybody's on it.
 Marcus made a post about Jenny… He generated pictures of her with AI.”

-Leo could hear the amusement in Eric’s voice, as if it was some sort of harmless prank.
+Leo could hear the amusement in Eric's voice, as if it was some sort of harmless prank.

 Leo held up his hand.
-“I don’t want to know.”
+“I don't want to know.”

 Eric smirked.
 “Alright, man.
-But it’s all over—”
+But it's all over—”

 Leo had already started walking.

 “Hey, where are you going?”
 Eric called.

-Leo’s voice was cold.
+Leo's voice was cold.
 “Where can I find Marcus?”

 Leo marched toward the playground, his fists tight.